gwendalminguy/tool-echoes/README.md

 <details>
 	<summary><b>Manual Statistics Update</b></summary>
 <br>

-Although the statistics are updated automatically every hour, this can be achieved manually using the following command:
+Although the statistics are updated automatically every hour, it be achieved manually using the following command:

 ```
 $ ./src/extract.py [-y <year>]